Tanish-Singh/My_Projects/README.md

 - Open-CV library is used

-- Data is live footage
+- Data is Image

-- This model indicates by different colors that if a person is wearing a mask or not
+- This model draws the shape that is detected

 ## Used by

-This is used at various system for safety regualtion

--Also can be used for auto challan generation by goverment
+This can be used in various teaching institutes

-- Promotes safety